-The bill proposes significant amendments to the Code of West Virginia, primarily focusing on increasing the annual salaries of various judges, effective July 1, 2025.
-The new salary structure will set magistrates' salaries at $75,840, justices of the Supreme Court of Appeals at $157,600, circuit judges at $146,600, and family court judges at $111,950.
-Additionally, it introduces an actuarially reduced pension benefit for judges under specific circumstances, enhances the surviving spouse plan benefit, and removes distinctions in retirement benefit calculations among different judges.
-The bill also suspends court contributions to the judicial retirement system until the pension fund's overfunded status drops below 150 percent or until July 1, 2029, whichever occurs first.
+The bill proposes significant amendments to the Code of West Virginia, primarily aimed at increasing the annual salaries of various judges, including magistrates, justices of the Supreme Court of Appeals, circuit court judges, and family court judges, with these increases set to take effect on July 1, 2025.
+For example, magistrates' salaries will rise to $75,840, while justices of the Supreme Court of Appeals will earn $157,600.
+The legislation also introduces an actuarially reduced pension benefit for judges under specific conditions, enhances the surviving spouse plan benefit, and removes distinctions in benefit calculations among different judges.

 Committee Substitute: 50-1-3, 51-1-10a, 51-2-13, 51-2A-6, 51-9-4, 51-9-6a, 51-9-6b, 51-9-6c, 51-11-11, 51-9-6d